nrolls/react-tictactoe/README.md

 # react-tictactoe

 Basic game of Tic Tac Toe, built using React

+#Usage
+use `npm start` to preview app in localhost